ewgenius/reactype/README.md

 # Create React-Typescript App

-Create React apps with no build configuration.
+Create React-Typescript apps with no build configuration.